CoScale/docs/_docs_agent/plugins/tomcat.md

 description: Information on the metrics collected by the CoScale Tomcat plugin.
 ---

 > The Apache Tomcat® software is an open source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies.
-The Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket specifications are developed under the Java Community Process.
+Apache Tomcat software powers numerous large-scale, mission-critical web applications across a diverse range of industries and organizations.

 More information on: [http://tomcat.apache.org/](http://tomcat.apache.org/)